Prince (musician): 2016–2019

-On August 21, 2016, Prince was posthumously inducted into the Rhythm and Blues Music Hall of Fame.
-The first album released following his death was a greatest hits album, 4Ever, released on November 22, 2016.
-It contains one previously unreleased song, "Moonbeam Levels", recorded in 1982 during the 1999 sessions.
+The first posthumous release from the Estate was 4Ever on November 22, 2016.
+It was a compilation of Prince's hits plus one previously unreleased song, "Moonbeam Levels", originally recorded for the 1999 sessions in 1982.

 On February 9, 2017, Prince's estate signed a distribution deal with Universal Music Group, which includes the post-1995 recordings on his NPG Records label and unreleased tracks from his vault.
 On June 27, Comerica (acting on behalf of the estate) requested that Carver County District Judge Kevin Eide cancel the estate's deal with Universal, as UMG's contract would interfere with a contract with Warner Music Group that Prince signed in 2014.
 After Universal's attorneys were granted access to the Warner contract, the attorneys also offered to cancel the deal.
 On July 13, the court voided Universal's deal with Prince's estate, though Universal will continue to administer Prince's songwriting credits and create merchandise.

 On April 19, an EP featuring six unreleased Prince recordings, Deliverance, was announced with an expected release date for later that week.
 The next day, Prince's estate was granted a temporary restraining order against George Ian Boxill, an engineer who co-produced the tracks and was in possession of the master tapes, and halted the release of the EP.

-On June 23, Purple Rain was re-released in Deluxe and Deluxe Expanded editions.
-It is the first Prince album to be remastered and reissued.
-The Deluxe edition consists of two discs, the first being a remaster of the original album made in 2015 overseen by Prince himself and a bonus disc of previously unreleased songs, called From the Vault & Previously Unreleased.
-The Deluxe Expanded edition consists of two more discs, a disc with all the single edits, maxi-single edits, and B-sides from the Purple Rain era, and a DVD with a concert from the Purple Rain Tour filmed in Syracuse on March 30, 1985, previously released on home video in 1985.
+On June 23, a deluxe reissue of Purple Rain was released.
+The most expansive edition contained the first being a remaster of the original album made in 2015 and overseen by Prince himself, a bonus disc of previously unheard material called From the Vault & Previously Unreleased plus single and maxi-single edits, B-sides and the first DVD issue of Prince and the Revolution: Live recorded in Syracuse on the Purple Rain Tour.
 The album debuted at No. 4 on the Billboard 200 and at No. 1 on both the Billboard R&B Albums and Vinyl Albums charts.

-On April 19, 2018, the previously unreleased original recording of "Nothing Compares 2 U" from 1984 was released as a single by Warner Bros.
-Records in conjunction with Prince's estate.
-In addition, the Prince version was given its own music video, released in conjunction with the single; the video consists of edited rehearsal footage for the Purple Rain tour, shot in the summer of 1984.
+In April 2018, the previously unreleased original recording of "Nothing Compares 2 U" from 1984 was released as a single.
+A music video was also released consisting of edited rehearsal footage shot in the summer of 1984.
 Troy Carter, adviser for Prince's estate, later announced in an interview with Variety that a full-length album was planned for release on September 28.